spacemule/LXDesktop/README.md

 # Notes
 A good deal of this project was inspired by information found on the blog https://blog.simos.info/

 He makes clear that his work is released with no licensing restrictions.
-Therefore anything derived from his work is free to be used, modified, shared, etc. according to his restrictions.
+Therefore anything derived from his work is free to be used, modified, shared, etc. according to his (lack of?) restrictions.

 See here for my main inspiration: https://blog.simos.info/running-x11-software-in-lxd-containers/